The Best Back-to-School Tech and Gadgets

 Math clocks, dumb phones, and even a robot Albert Einstein that teaches science.

 Which is why you have to be even more diligent when it comes to sifting through the gizmos that will sharpen your kid’s brain and those that will dull it.
 To help out, we did some sifting for you.
-From math clocks and coding kits to A/R globes and projectors to practice penmanship, here are 10 of the coolest (and most helpful) tech gadgets on this back-to-school season.
+From math clocks and coding kits to augmented reality (AR) globes and projectors to practice penmanship, here are the coolest (and most helpful) back-to-school tech gadgets of 2017.

 Globes are nearly extinct in today’s classrooms, so naturally somebody decided to disrupt the industry.
 That somebody is Orboot, and they’ve developed a futuristic version that works with AR technology to turn armchair geography into a fully interactive experience.
-Just point your phone or tablet at a place on the globe and prepare to learn all about the history, culture, flora, fauna, and more.
+Just point your smartphone or tablet at a place on the Orboot Augmented Reality Globe and prepare to learn all about the history, culture, flora, fauna, and more.
 What’s old is new — and more rad than ever.

 Protection from monsters under the bed comes with a price.
-This planter-like nightlight uses soft LED glow and replaceable discs to project words, numbers, shapes, and pictures onto the bedroom ceiling.
+The planter-like Helio Educational Nightlight uses soft LED glow and replaceable discs to project words, numbers, shapes, and pictures onto the bedroom ceiling.
 The starter pack will get you going (Tropical Night, Solar System, Sleep Times, Marine Night, and Speed Animals), but there’s an online shop with additional disks (state maps, multiplication tables, presidents, etc.), and Helio developed many of them with the help of teaching professionals.
 For the first time ever, your kid will actually look forward to turning off the light after story time.

 Step aside, because you’re about to forfeit your status as the “Knower of Things” in the eyes of your child.
 This mildly creepy 15-inch Einstein robot uses speech and movement recognition to engage kids and shower them with facts about science, people, places, weather, and much more.
 Paired with the Stein-O-Matic app (not to be confused with Hipstamatic), Robot Einstein does his share of learning as well, so the content will never get stale.